 If there are any questions regarding the categories listed, call the Employer Status Unit at 410-767-2414 or toll free at1-800-492-5524.

 How does my business register as a "new" employer?

 You can open an unemployment insurance employer account by filing a Combined Registration Form.
 Employers should submit a Combined Registration Form no later than 20 days after the first day of business.
 This single registration form covers obligations to seven State agencies.
 The employer only completes sections that apply to his/her business.
-Instead of filing a paper Combined Registration Application, you may file the application on the Internet at Maryland Comptroller's Office.
-To request a registration form, call 410-225-1313 in the Baltimore area or toll free on 1-800-492-5524.
+You may file the application on the Internet at Maryland Comptroller's Office.

 The following wages are taxable:

 - Meal and lodging provided by an employer to an employee, unless the meals and lodging are provided on the employer's premises for the employer's convenience.